Admission Application for MSU Students

 - English + Writing 22 (or higher)

 - If you took the ACT Writing test between 9/1/2015 and 9/1/2016, you will need to convert your ACT Writing subscore to a “concordant value” using the two horizontal rows at the top of the table.
 Find your ACT Writing subscore in the top (green) row and convert it to the concordant value in the (gold) row below it.
-If you took the ACT Writing test after 9/1/2016, you may skip this step.
+If you took the ACT Writing test on or after 9/1/2016, you may skip this step.

 - Combine your best ACT English score in the vertical column on the left with your ACT Writing score taken after 9/1/2015.
 If your combined score lies in the area highlighted in green, your score is 22 or greater and acceptable for admission.
 If your combined score lies in the area highlighted in red, it is less than 22 and does not qualify you for admission to the teacher preparation program.
 You may retake the ACT (before 9/23/17) and we will use the best score in each subarea (Reading, Mathematics and English + Writing) across all tests dates.